enessmr/enessmr/README.md

 ## About me(me)
+- I am not joking, i hate clippy due to not oss
 - I use Linux.
 You not probably know me for my [Hyprland configuration](https://github.com/enessmr/hyprmaterial3)
 - Grass died from being touched in a day
 - I use vscode (fuck telemetry 💀😤)